CS340-21/MegaJ/Proposal.md

 ### Team
 Joshua Gray has some experience working with Swift and XCode to create a mobile application.
 Jaidin Jackson and Megan Stanton have experience working with XCode but are new to Swift.
 We will most likely take a free online course in Swift in order to learn the tools needed to create the application.
 Jaidin Jackson and Megan Stanton also have experience creating user interfaces.
 Joshua Gray has experience making web sites, which will be useful when creating the social aspect of our app.

-Roles:
+#### Roles:
+The roles in parenthesis will not be rotating.
+We may change which section of the application we are working on depending on the current need at the time.
-* Jaidin Jackson: User Interface
+* Jaidin Jackson: (User Advocate) User Interface
-* Joshua Gray: Debug code since he has the most experience with Swift, and also work on the inputting function of the application
+* Joshua Gray: (Experienced Programmer) Debug code since he has the most experience with Swift, and also work on the inputting function of the application
-* Megan Stanton: Sorting Algorithms and other portions of the application
+* Megan Stanton: (Project Manager) Sorting Algorithms and other portions of the application

 ### Project Management
 Schedule: